mapproxy/mapproxy/README.rst

 Go to https://mapproxy.org/ for more information.

-The latest documentation is available at: http://mapproxy.github.io/mapproxy/
+The documentation is available at: https://mapproxy.org/docs/latest/

-Older documentation is available at: https://mapproxy.org/documentation